happycog/templatestarter2016/README.md

 ## Happy Cog starter files
- - Does not include Patternlab, can be ported over easily
+ - Does not include "Patternlab":http://patternlab.io/, can be ported over easily

 ### Coding Style

-We follow Harry Robert's CSS Guidelines http://cssguidelin.es/
+We follow Harry Robert's "CSS Guidelines":http://cssguidelin.es/

-#### Typography
+#### Naming Classes

-- Text styles should be defined via classes on elements in the HTML, classes like `.type-alpha--xxl`
-- Text style classes should _never_ be extended with `@extend` in Sass, in general, please do not use `@extend`
+- Try to extract things you see repeating over and over into classes so you can reuse them for the sake of speed.
+We use an "Expressive CSS":http://johnpolacek.github.io/expressive-css/ BEM-hybrid approach: class names should be very descriptive and never abbreviated (ex. `.button` not `.btn`).
+Follow BEM syntax but map to the property/value if only one style is captured. ex. `.text-align--center`, `.position--relative`.
+Please review the `_library.tools.scss` partial to see whats written and available for reuse.

 #### Naming CSS Partials